bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 * Address artifact roots by their logical keys.
 The artifact's root table maps those keys to document-root ordinals, and ``mounted.root(key)`` exposes the reconstructed root.
-  Pass an explicit keyed mapping for this contract; keys derived by the bare model, array, or ``Document`` convenience forms are runtime conveniences and must not be persisted.
+  Pass an explicit keyed mapping for this contract.
+Keys derived by the bare model, array, or ``Document`` convenience forms are runtime conveniences and must not be persisted.
 * Give a model a unique :attr:`~bokeh.model.Model.name` when page code needs